zht-harlan/bigtex/README.md

 ```
 python main.py 'arxiv' 'BiGTex'
 ```
-you can run for other dataset: 'pubmed', 'products', 'arxiv_2023' or other models: 'MLP', 'GCN', 'GAT', 'SAGE'
+you can run for other dataset: 'cora', 'pubmed', 'products', 'arxiv_2023' or other models: 'MLP', 'GCN', 'GAT', 'SAGE'

 ## BiGTex embeddings